alexliesenfeld/tls-detect-rs/README.md

-# unified-port
+# tls-detect

-This library contains utilities to simplify operating multiple protocols through a single network port.
+This library contains utilities to simplify detection of TLS ClientHello messages in a byte stream.